dhavaln/react-500px/README.md

 ## React-500px
-Multi-page Redux support with 500px API using Axios.
+Simple 500px client using React, Redux, Redux thunk, axios with multi-page support.
 The initial commit contains only few features like browse through some categories and load photo detail.

 ### Recent Updates